shenii/shenii.github.io/content/project/hostpathogen.md

 date = "2016-04-27"

 # Project title.
-title = "Evolutionary ecology of host-pathogen interactions"
+title = "Evolutionary ecology of host-parasite interactions"

 # Project summary to display on homepage.
 summary = "I am studying the consequences of multiple infections for virulence evolution.
 Using a joint experimental evolution and modeling approach, I seek to understand how coinfection dynamics shape the evolution of pathogens across different environments."